Stamford A.F.C.: History

-At the end of July 2012 Chris Rivett joined the board of directors and was appointed as Chairman two weeks later.
+At the end of July 2012 Chris Rivett joined the board of directors and was appointed as chairman two weeks later.
 Under his stewardship, during the 2012–13 season the club announced that together with the town's college they were going to move into a new stadium on Ryhall Road, Stamford for the 2014–15 season.

 Drury left The Daniels halfway through the 2012–13 season to take charge of Boston United so in January 2013 the board gave Wayne Hatswell his managerial debut with current player David Staff as his assistant.
 Hatswell guided Stamford to the play-offs, finishing 4th to set up a semi-final trip to 3rd place Belper.
 Recovering form 2–0 down after 10 minutes, Stamford won the game 4–2 to set up a play-off final at home to Chasetown.
 A bumper crowd of 864 saw Stamford win 2–1 to gain promotion to the Northern Premier League Premier Division for the first time since 2008.
 Stamford then had another managerial change with Hatswell leaving for a coaching role at League 2 Newport County.
 His deputy David Staff was promoted for his first managerial position for the 2013-2014 campaign.
 The season culminated in winning the Lincolnshire Senior Trophy in the final against Brigg Town.

 The 2014–15 season was the last started at the Wothorpe Road ground, and their last game there on 22 November before the club moved to their new home at the Zeeco Stadium.
 On 13 December 2014 the club started a new chapter with the first game in the Zeeco Stadium.
 Unfortunately it took longer than expected to get their first home league win - it came down to the last game of the season (April 2015) against Witton Albion - when the win was the only way to stay in the Premier Division.

-The 2016–17 season saw The Daniels reach the first round proper of the FA Cup for the first time after beating National League side Wrexham 3–2 away in a 4th qualifying round replay.
-In their first round tie they were beaten 3-0 by League Two side Hartlepool United.
+The 2016–17 season saw the Daniels reach the first round proper of the FA Cup for the first time after beating National League side Wrexham 3–2 away in a 4th qualifying round replay.
+In their first round tie they were beaten 3–0 by League Two side Hartlepool United.

+The 2022–23 season saw Stamford crowned NPL Division One Midlands champions and earn promotion back to the seventh tier.